2 old happy people

 There are 2 types of arthritis.
 Rheumatoid Arthritis or Polyarthritis (RA) and Osteoarthritis (OA).

-Almost 1% of the world’s population is afflicted by rheumatoid arthritis, women three times more often than men.
+Almost 1% of the world’s population is afflicted by rheumatoid arthritis, three times more often in women than in men.

 osteoarthritis at a knee